NHL's Coyotes sever ties with top draft pick who admitted to bullying Black classmate with disabilities - Local News 8

 “Mitchell is a good hockey player, but we need to do the right thing as an organization and not just as a hockey team,” Armstrong said.
 “I’d like to apologize to Isaiah and the Meyer-Crothers family for everything they have dealt with the past few months.
 I wish them all the best in the future.”

-Six days before the Coyotes made the decision to renounce Mitchell, the hockey player, who attends the University of North Dakota, issued a statement through the team, which was sent to the Republic.
+Six days before the Coyotes made the decision to renounce Miller, the hockey player, who attends the University of North Dakota, issued a statement through the team, which was sent to the Republic.

 It read: “I am extremely sorry about the bullying incident that occurred in 2016 while I was in eighth grade.
 I was young, immature and feel terrible about my actions.”